mszjar/mszjar/README.md

 # Hi there 👋 I'm Mario
 I'm FullStack Developer, optimist, and have a keen interest in UI and Front-end.
-I use Next.js Next.js
+I use Next.js , TailwindCSS
-, TailwindCSS
-TailwindCSS
 , and TypeScript
-TypeScript
  as my favorite tools.
-My entrepreneurial vision, focused on UI, is one of my strengths, since I have experience in the startup world, having been incubated at euratechnologies logo
+My entrepreneurial vision, focused on UI, is one of my strengths, since I have experience in the startup world, having been incubated at
 Euratechnologies
 , the Europe's biggest incubator.